theo-armour/pages/00-snippets/weekly-review-template.md

 * Realistic: Within reach, realistic, and relevant to your life purpose
 * Timely: With a clearly defined timeline, including a starting date and a target date.

-* Goals that are specific have a significantly greater chance of being accomplished.
-To make a goal specific,
-* the five “W” questions must be considered:
+Goals that are specific have a significantly greater chance of being accomplished.
+To make a goal specific, the five “W” questions must be considered:

 * Who: Who is involved in this goal?
 * What: What do I want to accomplish?
 * Where: Where is this goal to be achieved?
 * When: When do I want to achieve this goal?
 * Why: Why do I want to achieve this goal?

+Link to SMART goals

 * https://corporatefinanceinstitute.com/resources/knowledge/other/smart-goal/

-Accountability partner

 ## Links of interest